22008008/convolutional-denoising-autoencoder/README.md

 ### RESULT:

-Thus, a Convolutional Autoencoder for Denoising was sucessfully implemented.
+Thus, a convolutional autoencoder for image denoising application was sucessfully implemented.